k2datascience/ds-foundations/content/0-local-setup.md

 The bootcamp is intense.
 Spending time wrestling with compatibility stuff you really don't have to has a high opportunity cost.

 We find that things are more difficult to set up on Windows, which leads to large productivity hurdles and setbacks.
-On top of this, it's common for productive data scientists to not use Windows, and in particular the staff and mentors at K2 **does not** and **should not** spend their time troubleshooting Windows issues.
+The staff and mentors at K2 **does not** and **should not** spend their time troubleshooting Windows issues.

 If you want to spend time learning how to configure things, I recommend learning how to configure Linux over learning how to configure Windows.